Steps to Become an Oncology Social Worker

 4. Complete your field work requirements.

-These can differ from state to state, but CSWE programs require a minimum of 900 hours of supervised field instruction, and state requirements may range from 2,000 to 3,200 hours – be sure to check with your state’s licensing board for required hours.
+These requirements can vary by state, but CSWE programs require at least 900 hours of supervised field education.
+After graduation, many states also require additional supervised post-degree experience (especially for clinical licensure), and the number of hours varies by state and license type, so check your state licensing board for the exact requirement.
 If you are able to obtain experience in oncology, hospice or end-of-life care, this may help with obtaining certification or positions after graduation.

 5. Follow your state’s licensing process.